plone/documentation/docs/contributing/setup-build.md

 (setup-build-label)=

-# Building and Checking the Quality of Documentation
+# Building and checking the quality of documentation

 This document covers how to build the Plone Documentation and check it for quality.